-- Lending shall only be made to institutions on the Council's authorised lending list. - The Council will only undertake borrowing from approved sources such as the PWLB, organisations such as the European Investment Bank and from commercial
+- Lending shall only be made to institutions on the Council's authorised lending list or in securities which meet the Council's approved credit criteria. - The Council will only undertake borrowing from approved sources such as the PWLB, organisations such as the European Investment Bank and from any other bank or building society authorised to operate in the UK thereby minimising legal and regulatory risk.
+The list of approved sources of borrowing is contained in TMP 4.